kailash-manasarovar/statement/docs/index.md

 - Well, I can tell you they say, wow, hey everyone, look at this... we can do whatever we like now, we just have to tell them Dénia organized it.

 [Chris Ludwick's admission of guilt](content/images/murderers-protecting-the-sedated-rape-epidemic.png)

-- It is my view, this morning, that my extreme and exaggerated experience of sedated-rape throughout my life is meant to survive a mighty purpose: resetting of the human mind, making us sane again.

 ### The global tech-bro porn-addict community